AVEVA/OMF-Docs/docs/Type_Messages.rst

 =================== =============================
 ``id``   	        Unique identifier of the Type.
 ``classification``  One of ``dynamic`` or ``static``.
 ``version``         Optional version of the Type.
+The version must be of format x.x.x.x, where x must be an integer greater than or equal to 0.
 If omitted version 1.0.0.0 is assumed.
 ``name``            Optional friendly name for the Type.
 ``description``     Optional description for the Type.
 ``tags``            Optional array of strings to tag the Type.